nomad-xyz/docs/docs/dev/agents/running-watcher.md

----
-title: Running a Watcher
-lang: en-US
----

 # Running a Watcher

 ## Overview

 The watcher is a crucial component of the Nomad security model.
-Watchers help secure the messaging channels and prevent fraud. [insert more info or link to info on watcher protocol benefits @pranay @odysseas]
+Watchers secure applications built on Nomad by observing the updater's attestations on the home contract.
+In the case of any malicious or faulty attestations, the watcher will disconnect its given application from the underlying messaging channel, eliminating the impact of fraud on that app.

 ## Steps to Running a Watcher